 3. On the right-hand side of the page, click your name to open up your parent account settings.
 Then select, 'Manage Child'.

 4. If you're a Member, you'll see a Grade Override widget.
 Select the grade level you want your child to receive questions at using the drop-down menu in the Grade Override widget.
 Click 'Save' to confirm your choice.

 That’s it!
 You’ll be able to view any Grade Overrides currently in place from your Grade Level widget.

 Now that you’ve set up a Grade Override, use your membership to set a Goal and challenge your child to answer even more math questions.

-Understand your child's learning with Premium Membership features for parents
+Understand your child's learning with Membership features for parents

-Prodigy's Basic plan is free for every child (and parent!) but a Premium Membership delivers extra value.
+Prodigy's Basic plan is free for every child (and parent!) but a Membership delivers extra value.

 - Goals and Rewards — Select a Goal outlining the number of math questions you want your child to answer and then send a fun in-game Reward when they achieve it!